Reinforcement Learning for Branch-and-Bound Optimisation using Retrospective Trajectories: Conclusions

-In this study, we have introduced retro branching; a retrospective approach to constructing \ac{bnb} trajectories in order to aid learning-to-branch with \ac{rl}.
+We have introduced retro branching; a retrospective approach to constructing \ac{bnb} trajectories in order to aid learning-to-branch with \ac{rl}.
 We posited that retrospective trajectories address the challenges of long episodes, large state-action spaces, and partially observable future states which otherwise make branching an acutely difficult task for \ac{rl}.
 We empirically demonstrated that retro branching outperforms the current \ac{sota} \ac{rl} method by $3$-$5\times$ and comes within $20\%$ of the performance of \ac{il} whilst matching or beating it on $42\%$ of test instances.
-Moreover, we showed that \ac{rl} can surpass the performance of \ac{il} on small instances,} exemplifying a key advantage of \ac{rl} in being able to discover performance-maximising policies for expressivity-constrained networks without the need for pre-training or expert examples.
+Moreover, we showed that \ac{rl} can surpass the performance of \ac{il} on small instances, exemplifying a key advantage of \ac{rl} in being able to discover novel performance-maximising policies for expressivity-constrained networks without the need for pre-training or expert examples.
 However, retro branching was not able to exceed the \ac{il} agent at scale.
-In this section we outline areas of further work which might be promising approaches to closing this gap.
+In this section we outline areas of further work.

-\secInLine{Partial observability} A limitation of our proposed approach is the remaining partial observability of the \ac{mdp}.
-Although by keeping the retrospectively constructed trajectories within a given sub-tree we make future states more predictable for the agent, activity elsewhere in the tree will still influence the evolution of the global primal-dual bounds, which in turn affects how quickly fathoming can occur and consequently the future states and rewards of each trajectory.
+\secInLine{Partial observability} A limitation of our proposed approach is the remaining partial observability of the \ac{mdp}, with activity external to the current sub-tree and branching decision influencing future bounds, states, and rewards.
 In this and other studies, variable and node selection have been considered in isolation.
-However, this is not a fundamental requirement, and may hinder the application of \ac{rl} to either problem due to partial observability.
-An interesting area of further work would be to combine node and variable selection, giving an \ac{rl} agent full control over how the \ac{bnb} tree is evolved.
+An interesting approach would be to combine node and variable selection, giving the agent full control over how the \ac{bnb} tree is evolved.